-It’s often prudent to be armed when in bear country.
-Here are our picks for the 10 best bear defense guns that are available on the market today.
+It’s usually a good idea to be armed when in bear country.
+Here are our picks for the best bear-defense guns currently on the market.

 When you head into bear country, you must accept that you are no longer at the top of the food chain.
 Luckily, most bears usually do not want any trouble and will leave the area as soon as they detect you.
 However, this is not always the case and you should be prepared to defend yourself if you get in a tight situation.
 A good bear gun should be a part of your defense plan.